jnorvi5/jnorvi5/README.md

 - 👀 I’m interested in going against the grain
 - 🌱 I’m currently learning that hobbies don't pay the bills
 - 💞️ I’m looking to collaborate on anything in life
-- 📫 How to reach me in person a kitten by email alphanerd@camp-nerds.com
+- 📫 How to reach me in person a kitten not  in perso by email Jerit@campnerds.tech
 - pronouns are definitely a man I would make a very unattractive woman
 - ⚡ Fun fact: if you took every human on the planet and lined them up side by side as if they were at a concert, they would fit in an area about the size of los angelos, CA imagine that concert!!
 - ( this was from a book by Bill Bryson, He's a good author by the way.)